Forests & Fire

 by Alison Share, Environmental Public Policy Associate, Crowell & Moring LLP

-Last week, at both the figurative and literal eleventh hour, Congress passed .
+Last week, at both the figurative and literal eleventh hour, Congress passed H.R.
+2775 – the Continuing Appropriations Act, 2014.
 In addition to reopening the federal government and temporarily suspending the debt ceiling, the bill also provides additional funding to several federal agencies, including the U.S. Forest Service, to assist with their ongoing operations.
-We discussed the U.S. Forest Service’s to get under control, with tens of millions more required to repair the resulting envi...
+We discussed the U.S. Forest Service’s severe shortfall in its emergency ...
 (Read More)